In Short

 - policy you require.

-Quite often, a lease document has standard provisions for insurance that may not suit the particular property you are planning to lease.
-It is worthwhile to list all insurance policies that you are willing to take out in the heads of agreement.
+Quite often, a lease document has standard provisions for insurance that may not suit the particular property you plan to lease.
+It is worthwhile to list all insurance policies you are willing to take out in the heads of agreement.

 10. Assignment and Subletting

-You should be clear on the landlord’s preconditions to assign your lease during the lease period and whether you are able to comply with these preconditions.
+You should be clear on the landlord’s preconditions for assigning your lease during the lease period.
+Ensure you understand if you can comply with these preconditions.
 Assigning a lease is when you transfer all of your rights to the lease to someone else.
 For retail premises, the retail legislation governs the assignment provisions.

-Assigning the lease is different to subletting where you only transfer part of your rights to the lease.
-If you require the ability to sublease your premises, you should ensure that the conditions for this are reasonable.
+Assigning the lease differs from subletting, where you only transfer part of your rights to the lease.
+If you require the ability to sublease your premises, you should ensure reasonable conditions.
 Some states do not regulate subleasing arrangements.

 11. Refurbishment

-Be aware of any requirements to carry out redecoration or refurbishment work during the term of the lease.
-This obligation is standard in leases, but it is worthwhile to understand, before you enter the lease, the extent of this obligation.
+Be aware of any requirements to carry out redecoration or refurbishment work during the lease term.
+Although this obligation is standard in leases, it is worthwhile to understand the extent of it before you enter the lease.

 For instance, are you required to repaint the premises after a set time, or will it be at the landlord’s discretion?
 Will you also be required to update your fit-out or replace the floor covering?